apache/sling-org-apache-sling-installer-provider-installhook/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

 Allows to synchronously install bundles and configurations as contained in a vault package.
-See [https://sling.apache.org/documentation/bundles/installer-provider-installhook.html) for details.
+See [Sling documentation](https://sling.apache.org/documentation/bundles/installer-provider-installhook.html) for details.